torpago/mqt-client/docs/BankTransferRequestModel.md

 ### NewBankTransferRequestModel

-`func NewBankTransferRequestModel(amount float32, fundingSourceToken string, type_ string, ) *BankTransferRequestModel`
+`func NewBankTransferRequestModel(amount decimal.Decimal, fundingSourceToken string, type_ string, ) *BankTransferRequestModel`

 NewBankTransferRequestModel instantiates a new BankTransferRequestModel object This constructor will assign default values to properties that have it defined,